baAlex/Ako/README.md

 Examples
 --------
-Following examples are mere illustrations.
-Chosen compression ratios are too high to be useful in real life.

 Note how fine details are discarded while sharp lines and overall shapes remain intact, this whitout visible blocks.
-And all modern codecs do this, however here it is remarkable since Ako lacks of quality estimation or rate-distortion optimizations (tasks to improve the codec further).
+And while all modern codecs do this, here it is remarkable since Ako lacks of quality estimation, rate-distortion optimizations or filters (tasks to improve the codec further).

 > **TODO, upss, already outdated**